binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 ### Keep WebSocket connection alive

 By default, `WebSocket connections` will be closed when no traffic is sent between them for around **180 seconds**.
-One way to keep the connection alive is by sending a [ping](/api-explorer#ping) request with intervals of **120 seconds**.
-This way you will keep the connection alive and active.
+One way to keep the connection alive is to send [ping](/api-explorer#ping) requests with intervals of **120 seconds**.
+This will keep the connection alive and active.

 A simple setup example would be the following: